 June 29, 1939

 Givat Brenner, which means “Brenner Hill,” is named after one of the Yishuv’s most prominent literary figures, Yosef Haim Brenner.
-Born in Russia in 1881, he was given a traditional Orthodox Jewish education, which he abandoned to affiliate with the secular Jewish Socialist Bund movement.
-He later became an ardent but sharply critical Zionist.
-Immigrating in 1909, he was the greatest writer in the Land of Israel in his time, and helped to bring the center of Jewish literature from Europe to Palestine.
-Working as a writer, laborer and teacher in the Yishuv, Brenner’s nihilistic novels include Breakdown and Bereavement, Out of the Depths and Around the Point.
-Brenner was tragically killed during a series of violent clashes between Jewish and Arab inhabitants of Jaffa in May 1921.
+Born in Russia in 1881, he was given a traditional Orthodox Jewish education, which he abandoned to affiliate with the secular Jewish socialist Bund movement.
+He became an ardent but sharply critical Zionist.
+Immigrating in 1909, he was the greatest writer in the Land of Israel in his time and helped to move the center of Jewish literature from Europe to Palestine while working as a writer, laborer and teacher.
+His nihilistic novels include Breakdown and Bereavement, Out of the Depths and Around the Point.
+Brenner was killed during violent clashes between Jews and Arabs of Jaffa in May 1921.

 Today, Givat Brenner continues to produce a wide array of goods.
 In addition to growing avocados, wheat, corn and cotton, it has a dairy farm, a jazz club, a plant nursery and a sod plant.